binipringle/torts/_texts/0-outline.md

 ## I. Rules of Civil Procedure

-- Federal Rules of Civil Procedure (FRCP)
+- {:.indent-2}Federal Rules of Civil Procedure (FRCP)
-- The U.S. Constitution
+- {:.indent-2}The U.S. Constitution
-- United States Treaties
+- {:.indent-2}United States Treaties

 ---

 ## II.
 Basic Jurisdictional Concepts

-- Jurisdiction is what gives a court the power to act.
+- {:.indent-2}Jurisdiction is what gives a court the power to act.
-- Courts must have both subject matter jurisdiction and personal jurisdiction.
+- {:.indent-2}Courts must have subject matter jurisdiction **and** personal jurisdiction.
-- If there is no jurisdiction, the court has no power to act on the dispute at hand.
+- {:.indent-2}If there no jurisdiction, court has no power to act on dispute at hand.

 ---